Come on, grab yourself a tea to settle into the British mood and prepare to enjoy the following…

 3. Discover new Artists

 During one of our visits to London, we were amazed by Charlotte Campbell, a sweet street musician, playing next to London Eye.
 There is so many more street artists around with so much talent.

 One of our favorite songs?
 Streets of London, click below:

 4. “Changing of the Guard”

-Ok, ok, this could be a tourist trap… but many people are curious to see it.
+Ok, ok, this could be a tourist thing to do… but many people are curious to see it.
 And in fact, it is really worth it and again, FREE!

 The Changing of the Guard at Buckingham palace is hold every day at 11:30 am.
 Come over and take a few photos, it is really interesting.

 Good to know: Arrive early because there are plenty of people!